wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-performance-checklist.md

 -	C++: Use the blob_request_options::set_parallelism_factor method.

 ####<a name="subheading22"></a>Uploading many blobs quickly
 To upload many blobs quickly, upload blobs in parallel.
 This is faster than uploading single blobs at a time with parallel block uploads because it spreads the upload across multiple partitions of the storage service.
 A single blob only supports a throughput of 60 MB/second (approximately 480 Mbps).
-At the time of writing, a GRS account supports up to 20 Gbps ingress which is far more than the throughput supported by an individual blob.
+At the time of writing, a US based LRS account supports up to 20 Gbps ingress which is far more than the throughput supported by an individual blob.
 [AzCopy](#subheading18) performs uploads in parallel by default, and is recommended for this scenario.

 ###<a name="subheading23"></a>Choosing the correct type of blob
 Azure Storage supports two types of blob: *page* blobs and *block* blobs.
 For a given usage scenario, your choice of blob type will affect the performance and scalability of your solution.
 Block blobs are appropriate when you want to upload large amounts of data efficiently: for example, a client application may need to upload photos or video to blob storage.
 Page blobs are appropriate if the application needs to perform random writes on the data: for example, Azure VHDs are stored as page blobs.

-For more information, see [Understanding Block Blobs and Page Blobs](http://msdn.microsoft.com/zh-cn/library/azure/ee691964.aspx) on MSDN.
+For more information, see [Understanding Block Blobs and Page Blobs](http://msdn.microsoft.com/zh-cn/library/azure/ee691964.aspx).

 ##Tables
 In addition to the proven practices for [All Services](#allservices) described previously, the following proven practices apply specifically to the table service.